droxey/docker-jekyll-dotenv/README.md

 ## Installation

-### Base Prerequisites
+### 1. Base Prerequisites

 1. Install Docker: <https://docs.docker.com/engine/installation/>

-1. Generate a GitHub Token by navigating to <https://github.com/settings/tokens/new> in your browser and generate a token.
+1. Generate a GitHub Token by navigating to <https://github.com/settings/tokens/new> in your browser and generating a new token.

 1. Add your secrets to your `.env` file. `JEKYLL_GITHUB_TOKEN` is a required secret: